juxor/afaq/markdown/secH5.md

 So Lenin, it must be stressed, was not inventing anything new here.
-He was simply repeating the orthodox Marxist position and, as is obvious, wholeheartedly agreed with Kautsky's pronouncements (any attempt to claim that he did not or later rejected it is nonsense, as we prove in [section H.5.4](secH5.html#sech54)).
+He was simply repeating the orthodox Marxist position and, as is obvious, wholeheartedly agreed with Kautsky's pronouncements (any attempt to claim that he did not or later rejected them is nonsense, as we prove in [section H.5.4](secH5.html#sech54)).
 Lenin, with his usual modesty, claimed to speak on behalf of the workers when he wrote that _"intellectuals must talk to us, and tell us more about what we do not know and what we can never learn from our